-There is a growing demand for decision-useful, climate-related information, and creditors and investors are increasingly demanding access to risk information that is consistent, comparable, and clear.
-The Task Force on Climate-related Financial Disclosure (TCFD) developed the TCFD disclosure recommendations to augment market transparency and stability.
-Additionally, TCFD encourages the standardized reporting structure for financially material climate-related risks and opportunities to give investors, lenders, and insurers enhanced comparability when assessing and pricing pertinent companies.
+There is an increasing call for decision-useful, climaterelated information, and creditors and investors are progressively demanding access to risk information that is consistent, comparable, and clear.

+TCFD has developed its disclosure recommendations to augment market transparency and stability.

+Additionally, TCFD encourages the use of a standardized reporting structure for financially material climate-related risks and opportunities to give investors, lenders, and insurers enhanced comparability when assessing and pricing pertinent companies.

-The TCFD recommendations are structured around four thematic areas that represent core elements of how organizations operate: governance, strategy, risk management, as well as metrics and targets.
+The TCFD recommendations are structured around four thematic areas that represent core elements of how organizations operate: governance, strategy, risk management, and metrics and targets.
 Moreover, the framework separates into three main categories: risks related to the transition to a lower-carbon economy, risks related to the physical impacts of climate change, and climate-related opportunities.
-The TCFD has also incorporated financial impact as an integral part of its disclosure recommendations
+The TCFD has also incorporated financial impact as an integral part of its disclosure recommendations.

-In line with the TCFD disclosure recommendations, TCFD is an integrated part of LSG's annual financial reporting, and the report is reviewed by the Audit committee and the Board annually.
+In line with the TCFD disclosure recommendations, TCFD is an integrated part of LSG's annual financial reporting, and the report is reviewed by the Audit Committee and the Board annually.